digital-blueprint/formalize-app/README.md

 ## Activities

-This app has the following activity:
+This app has the following activities:

+- `dbp-formalize-show-submissions`
-- `dbp-show-registrations`
+- `dbp-formalize-render-from`

 You can find the documentation of the activity in the [formalize activities documentation](https://github.com/digital-blueprint/formalize-app/tree/main/src).